-615 Vertebrate Physiology (5)
+- 615. Vertebrate Physiology (5).
+Lee.

-Lec.
 4, Lab.
 4, Pr., graduate standing or departmental approval.

 Study of the physiological processes and specializations of vertebrates.
-This course may be taught concurrently with BI 415
+This course may be taught concurrently with BI 415. - 621.
+Population Ecology (5).
+Lee.

-621 Population Ecology (5)

-Lec.
 4, Lab.
 2, Pr., BI 420 or permission of instructor.

 This course deals with ecological and evolutionary phenomena at the population level of organization, particularly population size and dynamics, natural population regulation, dispersion, and dispersal.
-This course may be taught concurrently with BI 421
+This course may be taught concurrently with BI 421. - 622.
+Pollution Ecology (5).
+Lee.

-622 Pollution Ecology (5)

-Lec.
 4, Lab.
 4, Pr., permission of instructor.
 Pollutant origins, actions, toxicities, methods of detection and removal, and effects on populations of organisms.
-This course may be taught concurrently with BI 422
+This course may be taught concurrently with BI 422. - 623.
+Air Pollution (5).
+Lee.

-623 Air Pollution (5)

-Lec.
 4, Lab.
 4, Pr., CH 102 or permission of instructor.

 The sources and actions of air pollutants, methods of detection, strategies for abatement, and toxicities and other effects on individual organisms and populations.
-This course may be taught concurrently with BI 423
+This course may be taught concurrently with BI 423. - 635.
+Cell Biology (5).
+Lee.

-635 Cell Biology (5)

-Lec.
 4, Lab.
 3, Pr., BI 101.
 Basic biological problems at the cellular level; a study of cell function in relation to structure.
 The generalized cell, the specialized cell, and the cell as an organism will be considered from the viewpoint of classical cytology and in terms of current biochemical optical and electron optical studies.
-This course may be taught concurrently with BI 435
+This course may be taught concurrently with BI 435. - 640.
+Human Genetics (5).
+Lee.

-640 Human Genetics (5)

-Lec.
 5, Pr., Introductory genetics or departmental approval.

 Facets of modern genetics relative to humans.
-Topics include gene splicing and immunogenetics as well as complex legal and social programs stemming from recent developments
+Topics include gene splicing and immunogenetics as well as complex legal and social programs stemming from recent developments. - 645.
+Animal Behavior (5).

-645 Animal Behavior (5)

 Pr., graduate standing and 20 hours of biological science or departmental approval.

-Analysis of learned and unlearned animal behavior and its evolutionary development, integrating the contributions of ethological, ecological, and physiological approaches.
-This course may be taught concurrently with BI 445
+Analysis of learned and unlearned animal behavior and its evolutionary development, integrating the contributions of ethnological, ecological, and physiological approaches.
+This course may be taught concurrently with BI 445. - 651.
+Invertebrate Zoology (5).
+Lee.

-651 Invertebrate Zoology (5)

-Lec.
 4, Lab.
 2, Pr., BI 101.

 A taxonomic survey of all major invertebrate phyla, with emphasis on major anatomical and physiological features and life histories.
-This course may be taught concurrently with BI 451
+This course may be taught concurrently withBI451.

-654 Field Botany (5)
+654. Field Botany (5).
+Lee.

-Lec.
 4, Lab.
 3, Pr., BI 102 or departmental approval.

-A study of morphology, taxonomy, ecology, and systematics of higher plants with an emphasis on local vegetation.
-Emphasis will be placed on field trips and plant collections to learn the local plant flora
+A study of morphology, taxonomy, ecology, and systematic of higher plants with an emphasis on local vegetation.
+Emphasis will be placed on field trips and plant collections to learn the local plant flora.

-660 Molecular Genetics (5)
+- 660. Molecular Genetics (5).
 Lec.
 4, Lab.
 3, Pr., BI 330, BI 350, or departmental approval.

-Principles and techniques for understanding the nature of genes and how they can be recombined into different life forms
+Principles and techniques for understanding the nature of genes and - Principles and techniques for understanding the nature of genes and how they can be recombined into different life forms. - 675.
+Endocrinology (5).

-675 Endocrinology (5)

 Lab.
 3, Pr., BI 101 and junior standing.
-A study of the endocrine glands and their hormones as integrators of body functions in organisms, especially vertebrates
+A study of the endocrine glands and their hormones as integrators of body functions in organisms, especially vertebrates. - 690.
+Evolutionary Biology (5).

-690 Evolutionary Biology (5)

 Lec.
 4, Lab.
 2, Pr., BI 102, BI 103, or departmental approval.
-A treatment of evolutionary concepts, including population structure, variability, dispersal, gene frequencies, natural selection, and speciation, will provide a basis for understanding current variation among organisms and the historical sequence of major evolutionary events.
-This course may be taught concurrently with BI 490

-695 Perspectives in Biology (5)
+A treatment of evolutionary concepts, including population structure, variability, dispersal, gene frequencies, natural selection, and speciation, will provide a basis for understanding current variation - speciation, will provide a basis for understanding current variation among organisms and the historical sequence of major evolutionary events.
+This course may be taught concurrently with BI 490. - 695.
+Perspectives in Biology (5).
+Lee.
+5, (or Lee.
+4, Lab.
+2, if specified), Pr., 30 quarter hours of biology courses.